luausers-org/luamd/README.md

 Supports most of basic Markdown syntax, but there are some features that need to be implemented.
 I haven't implemented them because I don't need them - yet.

-* HTML and code escapes - Probably the most important one on the list.
+- [x] (UNSTRUSTED) HTML and code escapes - Probably the most important one on the list.
-* Some alternative syntax for numbered Lists (using `#.`)
+- [ ] Some alternative syntax for numbered Lists (using `#.`)
-* Indent style code - I prefer backtick quoted code
+- [ ] Indent style code - I prefer backtick quoted code
-* Tables - GitHub style tables would be cool
+- [ ] Tables - GitHub style tables would be cool.
+(Workaround: Use HTML)
-* Footnotes - Might need them, but not yet.
+- [ ] Footnotes - Might need them, but not yet.

 ## Bugs